cowie/Heroku-External_Services_SF_Row_Segmentation/README.md

 # External Services Example Customer Master

-WIP: Because I'm about to swap laptops lol

 ## Description
 Hi there.
 This is the Heroku side of a buildout for a service to be consumed by Salesforce's External Services.